What is luck?

-From ancient times people develop different ways of protecting and warding off bad luck.
+From ancient times people have developed different ways of protecting and warding off bad luck.
 On a personal level, one should take care of yourself and do what is necessary to protect yourself from any form of harm or danger and that includes ‘bad luck’.
 As the saying goes, “Trust in God and lock your bike.” which includes both levels ie spiritual and practical.
 On a spiritual level, there is really no need to protect yourself because if you’re one with the Spirit/God/Tao/Oneness/Consciousness/… and the world and there is no ‘other’ to harm you.
-As the Upanishads say, “where there is other, there is a fear” which is relevant on a personal level and where one should take care and protect yourself, if needed – so, do it in your own, appropriate way.
+As the Upanishads say, “where there is other, there is a fear” which is relevant on a personal level and where one should take care and protect yourself if needed – so, do it in your own, appropriate way.
 The most common forms of protection are actually religious and spiritual symbols such as crosses, deities, gods, goddesses, saints and mystics, written prayers, pentacles, the evil eye, the mezuzah, the ahnk, the lotus flower, yin and yang, the flower of life, the tree of life, hamsa, bagua, the helm of awe, witch’s knot, animals such lions or fu dogs and so on.

 Top feng shui tips to improve luck

 - Surround yourself with images that will remind you that you’re already lucky and that you can manifest things.
-Anchor your luck with photos of places you’ve been to, things you’ve achieved, friends you have, etc. And add all the new things, dreams you want to manifest.
+Anchor your luck with photos of places you’ve been to, things you’ve achieved, friends you have, etc. And add all the new things and dreams you want to manifest.
 You want to travel the world – get a large map of the world and start by marking places you’ve been to and places you want to go to.

-- Write down your dreams and goals on a piece of paper, for this year and your whole life.
+- Write down your dreams and goals on a piece of paper for this year and your whole life.
 Be daring, adventurous and creative.
-The more big dreams you have the better.
+The more big dreams you have, the better.
 Aspire high.
 Love yourself.
 Believe in yourself.
 Connect to your highest potential and altruistic and transpersonal values.
 Anything that you do physically is feng shui in action, a physical affirmation.

 - Be grateful for what you have.
 Count your blessings.
 You’ve just read this article which enhanced your understanding of luck and how it works.
 Appreciate your home, love your home or workplace and keep improving it in any practical way.
 Get a new plant, declutter some cupboards, get a new doormat or a poster of the world.